hellosreehari/NFT-Based-Digital-Certificate/README.md

 # NFT-Based-Digital-Certificate
-Issuing Digital Certificates as NFT for easy access and authorisation
+Issuing Digital Certificates as NFT for easy access and authorization

 Step 1 : Create NFT Collection from ThirdWeb.com